adamaaronson/adamaaronson.github.io/crosswords.md

 I've been making crossword puzzles since 2019.
 My puzzles have been published in outlets like _The New York Times_, _The New Yorker_, and _The Wall Street Journal_, and I make music-themed puzzles every other weekday for [_Billboard_](https://www.billboard.com/p/billboard-crossword/).
 For a full list of the crosswords I've had published in newspapers and other outlets, check out my [publications](/publications).

-But sometimes I make a puzzle that's not destined for mainstream publication, one that's more fit for my own little corner of the internet.
-And that corner is right here!
+But sometimes, I have ideas for crosswords that can only reasonably be published on my own website, for one reason or another.
+For those, look no further!